 • When you arrive in Bali, you may also have to wait a very long time for your luggage.
 Last time it was nearly 40 minutes after we landed – and a baggage carousel change later – that I was finally reunited with my suitcase.

-• I am basically an expert in recovering from Bali belly these days.
+• You can’t do a post on Bali travel tips without mention good old Bali belly.
+I’m (sadly) basically an expert in recovering from Bali belly these days!
 It’s unfortunate, but the most important thing to remember is DON’T DRINK THE WATER.
 Bottled water is so cheap in Bali, so remember to use it for everything, including brushing your teeth.

 • We also take a Travelan before every meal, which is meant to line your stomach and help in avoiding travellers diarrhoea.
 Other items you should include in your Bali first aid kit include (these are Aussie examples): buscopan forte for stomach cramps and imodium.